timescale/docs/promscale/tobs/tobs.md

 </procedure>

-### Accessing the interfaces with port-forward
+### Accessing the components with port-forward

 <procedure>

-You can use `kubectl` [port-forward][port-forward] to open a connection to a service, then access the interface of the service by entering the corresponding ports in your web browser.
+You can use `kubectl` [port-forward][port-forward] to open a connection to a service, then access the service by entering the corresponding ports in your web browser.

 1. List the services running in the `observability` namespace and review their respective ports:
     ```bash
     kubectl -n observability get svc
     ```
-1. To access the **Prometheus** interface at the address `127.0.0.1:9090` in your web browser, use:
+1. To access **Prometheus** at the address `127.0.0.1:9090` in your web browser, use:
    ```bash
    kubectl -n observability \